Emq17/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 </p>

 <h1>Configuring-On-Premises-Active-Directory-Within-Azure-VMs</h1>
 There are two different types of Active Directory essentially.
 There's the type that is a software that you install on a computer you own (on-premises) and then there is another called Azure Active Directory that is a serverless software as a service directly in the cloud.
 This walkthrough that I created demonstrates and outlines the implementation of on-premises Active Directory within Azure virtual machines.
-This exercise allows us to explore deeper into AD, enhancing our understanding of its various components.<br />
+This exercise allows us to explore deeper, enhancing our understanding of its various components.<br />

 <h2>Environments and Technologies</h2>